grpc/grpc.io/content/en/docs/guides/deadlines.md

 automatically cancelling a call (`CANCELLED` status) once a deadline set by the client has passed.

-Please note that the application is responsible for stopping any activity it has spawned to service the request.
-If your application is running a long-running process you should periodically check if the request that initiated it has actually been cancelled and stop the processing if so.
+Please note that the server application is responsible for stopping any activity it has spawned to service the request.
+If your application is running a long-running process you should periodically check if the request that initiated it has been cancelled and if so, stop the processing.

 #### Deadline Propagation